 EXPERIMENTAL ECONOMICS - Empirical tools and methods to investigate economic behavior

-How will students benefit from the programme
+How will MA and PhD students benefit from this program:

 Experimental methodologies are often not part of the standard curriculum, despite the generality of its benefits (applied/professional research; fundamental research).
 This course will provide a crash course in experimental methods aimed at understanding economic behavior, giving students the ability to soundly rely on experiments in your future research projects.

 Rigorous experimental methodology are often overlooked in professional environments, despite their huge advantages in terms of evaluation.
 This programme will allow you to design experiments that will give a robust assessment of the effect of an intervention on economic behavior.

 Two modes of participation are offered for the 2023 Edition:

 - In person, taking into account the highest sanitary measures to protect the participants and professors.
 On site, our parisian campus offers teaching and logistics space: classrooms, teaching theater, garden, coffee and lunch breaks facilities...

 - Online, proposing interactive lectures in real time and, beyond, online office hours with professors to facilitate interactions.
 PSE offers technologies and process that will ensure high quality communication for online participants, both with professors and with other participants.

 - For all the participants, full sets of lecture notes and presentations will be made available, as well as the recordings of the courses.

 - This program is equivalent to 3 ECTS credits, which PSE validates.